hgohil2805/CTCI/README.md

 - Compare version number
   Compare two version numbers version1 and version2.
   If version1 > version2 return 1, if version1 < version2 return -1, otherwise return 0.

+- String to integer
+  Implement atoi to convert a string to an integer. example : 1234(String) -> 1234(int)